MIT-Emerging-Talent/ET6-CDSP-group-20-repo/3_data_exploration/README.md

   driving negative sentiment ("pain words").
   * Visualizes findings with interactive bar charts using Plotly.

+### Conversational\_apps\_dataset.ipynb - Summary of NLP Analysis with LDA and Sentiment

+* **Input Dataset**

+The analysis utilized a dataset named `conversational_apps_dataset.csv`, containing user reviews of conversational applications, specifically those designed for mental health support.
+The primary data point for analysis was the `review_text` column, which contained the raw textual feedback provided by users.

+* **Exploration Summary**

+Prior to conducting the topic modeling and sentiment analysis, the following steps were performed as part of the data exploration and preparation phase:

+1. **Text Preprocessing**
+2. **Handling of Empty Reviews**
+3. **Text Vectorization**
+4. **LDA Model Application**
+5. **Topic Labeling**

+* **Key Exploratory Findings**

+In summary, the analysis highlights that while mental health chatbots are successful in providing positive experiences for a notable user base, significant challenges remain in areas concerning the naturalness and appropriateness of conversational responses, as well as technical and billing-related issues.

 ## Additional Files

 * `baseline_app_themed_and_scored.csv` — Baseline mental health app reviews with